os.path

 os.path.isfile()

 Check if a path points to a regular file (not a directory, symlink, or device).
-This is useful when you need to verify that a path refers to an actual file before reading it.
+This is useful when you need to verify that a path refers to an actual file before reading it, and it returns False for directories, broken links, and nonexistent paths alike.

 os.path.isfile(path)